openbohemians/goat/README.md

 # The problem

-There are two problems that goat aims to solve:
+There are three problems that goat aims to solve:

 * `go get` does not allow for specifying versions of a library.

 * `go get` does not have an easy of way of sandboxing your project's development environment.
-You can either muck up your global environment with dependencies or mess with your `GOPATH` everytime you want to develop for that project.
+You can either muck up your global environment with dependencies or mess with your `GOPATH` every time you want to develop for that project.
   Others that want to work on your project will have to do the same.

-* Other dependency managers are strange and have weird command line arguments that I don't feel like learning.
+* `go get` is designed to accomodate a single workspace for all projects.
+  This makes it an exercise in frustration to place go projects freely in other areas of ones file system.

 # The solution

-* The root of a goat project has a `.go.yaml` file which specifies a dependency's location, name, and version control reference if applicable.
-It is formatted using super-simple yaml objects, each having at most four fields.

-* All dependencies are placed in a `.deps` directory at the root of your project.  goat will automatically look for a `.go.yaml` in your current working directory or one of its parents, and call that the project root.
-For the rest of the command's duration your GOPATH will have `<projroot>/.deps` prepended to it.
-This has many useful properties, most notably that your dependencies are sandboxed inside your code, but are still usable exactly as they would have been if they were global.
+* The root of a go project is given a `.go` directory.
+All dependencies are placed in this directory.
+The goat command will automatically look for a `.go` in your current working directory or one of its parents, and call that the project root.
+  For the rest of the command's duration your GOPATH will have `<projroot>/.go` prepended to it.
+This has many useful properties, most notably that a project's dependencies are sandboxed inside the project directory, but are still usable exactly as they would have been if they were global.

+* The `.go.yaml` configuration file contains a project's dependency information, It is used to specify type, location, pathname, and version control reference as applicable for each of a project's dependencies.
+There is  also a `path` field which is used to specify the import path to be used by the current project.

-* Goat is a wrapper around the go command line utility.
-It adds one new command, all other commands are passed straight through to the normal go binary.
-This command is `goat deps`, and it retrieves all dependencies listed in your `.go.yaml` and puts them into a folder called `.deps` in your project.
-If any of those dependencies have `.go.yaml` files then those are processed and put in your project's `.deps` folder as well (this is done recursively).
+* The `goat` tool is a wrapper around the `go` command line utility.
+It adds a few new commands, all other commands are passed straight through to the normal go binary.
+The main command is `goat deps`, and it retrieves all dependencies listed in your `.go.yaml` file and puts them into the `.go` folder.
+If any of those dependencies have a `.go.yaml` file of their own then those are also processed and put in your project's `.go` folder (this is done recursively).

 # Installation

 To use goat you can either get a pre-compiled binary or build it yourself.
-Once you get the binary I recommend renaming aliasing it as `go` (`alias go=goat`), so that `goat` gets used whenever you use the `go` utility.
-Don't worry, unless you are in a directory tree with a `.go.yaml` file or use one of goat's special commands nothing will be different.
+Once you get the binary I recommend aliasing it as `go` (`alias go=goat`), so that `goat` gets used whenever you use the `go` utility.
+Don't worry, unless you are in a directory tree with a `.go` directory or use one of goat's special commands nothing will be different.

 ## Pre-built